replane-dev/replane-python/examples/fastapi-integration/README.md

 ## What This Example Shows

-- Using `AsyncReplaneClient` with FastAPI's lifespan handler
+- Using `AsyncReplane` with FastAPI's lifespan handler
 - FastAPI dependency injection for Replane client
 - Building evaluation context from request headers
 - Using feature flags to control UI features